yt-project/old-blog/content/post/ParticleGenerator.rst

     yt : [INFO     ] 2012-12-13 02:55:21,171 Adding particle_index to list of fields
     yt : [INFO     ] 2012-12-13 02:55:21,171 Adding particle_gas_density to list of fields

+Now, on our refined domain, we can generate a set of particles whose positions are drawn from a density distribution, which by default is just the "Density" grid field.
+We'll restrict the particles to exist within a spherical region of radius 0.5.
+We'll also fill the "particle_gas_density" field by mapping the grid-based density field to the particle positions.
+Finally, before applying the particles to the stream, we'll remove the previously existing particles by setting "clobber=True".

 In[9]: